TULiberalArts/Psychology/pages/next-stops.md

   Get to know our notable alumniand careers, visit us, review application deadlines and transfer options, and apply.
 # custom variables
 ---
 A Temple University psychology degree can take you to a great internship and a rewarding career.
-Get to know some of your [notable alumni](#notable-alumni)—one day you might just join them!
+Get to know some of your [featured alumni](#featured-alumni)—one day you might just join them!
 So [make your declaration](#make-your-declaration), review our [application deadlines](#deadlines) and learn how to [apply](#make-your-declaration)!

 ## Where Can a Degree in Psychology Take You?
 ![Your Career]({{site.baseurl}}/media/resized Your Career sign.png){:.responsive-img .img-left}